Control Flow

 though the tail-recursive code is cleaner, and better because it has no side effects!.

-In functional programming the programmer will sometimes have to turn a non-tail-recursive function into a tail recursive one.
-The idea is to "pass along" arguments (like a counter or partial result) "into" the next call.
-So factorial can be written
+In functional programming, the programmer will sometimes have to turn a non-tail-recursive function into a tail recursive one.
+The idea is to pass along arguments (like a counter or partial result) into the next call.
+So factorial can be written like this:

 (* ML *)